loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 1.6.2
+	- MockReliableConcurrentQueue Name property now has public get and set.

 - 1.6.1
 	- merged PR by Scythen that sets the Name of a ReliableCollection when it's created.